 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 There is no universal agreement on how beta-carotene affects vision.
 Some studies that look at using beta-carotene to prevent cataracts have shown a lower risk, but others show no benefit.
 Beta-carotene has been shown to help treat an eye disease called age-related macular degeneration (AMD) when it is used with other medications.

 Beta-carotene and vitamin A are important to help maintain skin and membrane linings.
 Proof that beta-carotene is important for skin and membrane health is based on studies of people with erythropoietic protoporphyria.
 This disorder can cause painful sensitivity to light.
 When beta-carotene is given to people with this condition, their tolerance to light increases.

 Beta-carotene is safe for most people when taken within recommended amounts.
-Side effects may include diarrhea and yellow or orange skin discoloration.
-Rarely, bruising and joint or muscle pain may occur.
-Headaches have been reported in some cases.
+Side effects may include belching and yellow or orange skin discolouration.

 The following is a list of warnings and precautions related to the use of beta-carotene supplements.

 - alcohol: High alcohol consumption may decrease the concentration of beta-carotene in the blood.

 - allergic reactions: Beta-carotene should be avoided in individuals who are allergic to it or to any ingredients in the different formulations of products that contain beta-carotene.

 - asbestos: You should not use beta-carotene supplements if you have a history of asbestos exposure.